-In addition, William Comanor, ’59, has endowed a fund for an annual spring alumni event, featuring a public talk by an eminent economist and followed by a banquet to celebrate his or her work.
+In addition, William Comanor, ’59, has endowed a fund for an annual Spring alumni event, featuring a public talk by an eminent economist followed by a banquet for our senior class to celebrate his or her work.

-2010 Michael Spence, recipient of the 2001 Nobel Prize winner for his work in on the dynamics of information flows and market development.
+2010 Michael Spence, recipient of the 2001 Nobel Prize for his work on the dynamics of information flows and market development.

 2011 Paul Krugman, recipient of the 2008 Nobel Prize, and New York Times columnist.